kap8416/Hormone-PSTVdStress-Tomato-Responses/README.md

-# 🌱 Evolutionary Reconstruction of Master Transcriptional Regulation of Hormone PSTVd–Tomato Responses
+# 🌱 Evolutionary Reconstruction of Hormone-Driven Master Regulators in PSTVd–Tomato Responses

-**Code Contributors:** Katia Aviña-Padilla · Octavio Zambada · Luis Hernández · Manuel Barrios
+**Code Contributors:** Katia Aviña-Padilla · Octavio Zambada · Luis Hernández · Manuel Barrios **Supervision** Katia Aviña-Padilla · Maribel Hernández Rosales **Last Update:** 2025-08-24
-**Last Update:** 2025-08-21

 This repository hosts code and resources for the **phylogenomic and systems-level analysis of PSTVd–tomato interactions**, with a primary focus on identifying the **evolutionary reconstruction of gene regulatory networks (GRNs)** and **Master Transcriptional Regulators (MTRs) linked to hormone signaling**.